Shefita

-Rotem Shefy (רותם שפי; born 1984), also known by her stage name Shefita (שֵׁפִיטָה), is an Israeli singer and voice actress.
+Rotem Shefy (רותם שפי; born 22 September 1984), also known by her stage name Shefita (שֵׁפִיטָה), is an Israeli singer and voice actress.
 As Shefita, Shefy portrays an Arab diva, who has risen to fame by producing cover versions to famous rock songs like Radiohead's "Karma Police" and Nirvana's "Lithium".
 Her cover renditions have an Arabic musical influence.

 Shefita was a contestant on Israel's Rising Star television show, in its 6th season, and competed to represent Israel in the Eurovision Song Contest 2019.
 She came in at 3rd place in show's season final which aired on February 12, 2019.

 Early life

-Rotem Shefy was born in Karmiel, Israel, to a Jewish family, her father is of Ashkenazi Jewish descent and her mother is of Mizrahi Jewish (Yemenite-Jewish) descent.
-In highschool, she majored in theatre and film.
-In 2002, she joined the Israeli Defense Forces and served as lead singer in an Israel Air Force Ensemble until 2004.
+Rotem Shefy was born in Karmiel, Israel, to a Jewish family, her father is of Ashkenazi Jewish descent and her mother is of Yemenite Jewish descent.
+In high school, she majored in theatre and film.
+In 2002, she joined the Israel Defense Forces and was lead singer in an Israel Air Force Ensemble until 2004.
 After her army service, Shefy studied at Rimon Music School and majored in voice and composition.

 Shefy studied voice-acting at NLS studios and provided her voice to shows such as Kid and Cat and Pokémon and to films such as Cloudy with a Chance of Meatballs, The Princess and the Frog and Arthur and the Invisibles.

 In 2011, Shefy began to perform with a band and her original material.